Thevi1/Thevi.github.io/content/about.md

 The field of networking is evolving rapidly, with new trends and technologies emerging every day.
 Here are some exciting developments:

 - **Software-Defined Networking (SDN)**: Allows for centralized control of network traffic, simplifying management and improving scalability.
-- **5G Networks**: With faster speeds and lower latency, 5G will significantly impact networking, especially for IoT devices.
+- **5G and 6G Networks**: With faster speeds and lower latency, 6G will significantly impact networking, especially for IoT devices.
 - **AI and Automation**: Artificial Intelligence will help automate network management, allowing engineers to focus on higher-level tasks and improving overall network performance.

 ## Conclusion